EVLAMPOCHKA/ERGONOMIC-WEB-TECHNOLOGIES/README.md

 # ERGONOMIC-WEB-TECHNOLOGIES
-Еhis repository contains materials for Ergonomic web technologies
+This repository contains materials for Ergonomic web technologies